Tarallucci al Limone Recipe (Easy Italian Lemon Knot Cookies)

 Tarallucci al Limone: Italian Lemon Knot Cookies

 Over time, things changed.
 Home bakers softened the dough.
-They added eggs, sugar, and olive oil.
+They added eggs, sugar and oil.
 Soon, the texture turned tender.
 The shape became knotted.
 These sweet tarallucci fit perfectly alongside coffee or a glass of milk.

 Then came lemon.
 In regions like Campania, Sicily, and the Amalfi Coast, citrus grows everywhere.
 As a result, lemon zest became a natural choice.
 It added aroma without heaviness.
 Tarallucci al Limone never aimed to be rich or sugary.
 Instead, they stay light.
 Slightly crisp outside.
 Soft inside.
 Fresh lemon scent in every bite.